maoberlehner/markus-oberlehner-net/content/blog/multi-export-vue-single-file-ui-components.md

 > **Note:** This is the first part of my “Advanced Vue.js Application Architecture” series on how to structure and test large scale Vue.js applications.
 Stay tuned, there's more to come!
 [Follow me on Twitter](https://twitter.com/MaOberlehner) if you don't want to miss any new article.
 > [Next >](/blog/reusing-logic-with-renderless-vue-frame-components/)

-In todays article we'll learn how to build **Vue.js Single File Components (SFC) which export multiple components at once using ES6 named exports.** Furthermore we'll utilize render functions to render the markup of our components via JSX.
+In today's article we'll learn how to build **Vue.js Single File Components (SFC) which export multiple components at once using ES6 named exports.** Furthermore we'll utilize render functions to render the markup of our components via JSX.
 By combining these techniques, we are able to create UI components that consist of **several separate components combined into a single file.**

 What we ultimately try to accomplish is the clean separation of our UI components (the styling) from components which contain logic or fetch data from an API.